Best guitar picks 2024: Get to grips with your playing with our top choice plectrums

-(Image credit: Future)
+(Image credit: Getty Images/jose contreras)

-We carefully construct our rigs, choosing the best guitar, pedals, and amp that our money can get us, so it’s important to invest in one of the best guitar picks too.
+We carefully construct our rigs, the best guitar, pedals and amp that our money can get us, so it’s important to invest in great guitar picks, too.
 After all, this little bit of plastic is going to be instrumental in producing the sound you want to hear, so you want something you’re comfortable with and yields a tone you like.

 Different guitar pick materials can produce different sorts of sounds, which we’ll detail below in our buying advice.
 There are also lots of different shapes and thicknesses that lend themselves nicely to different playing styles.
-For this guide, we’ve chosen what we think are the best guitar picks out there for electric, acoustic, and bass guitar.
+For this guide, we’ve chosen what we think are the best guitar picks out there for electric, acoustic and bass guitar.

-Best Guitar Picks: Guitar Player’s Choice
+Guitar Player’s Choice

 The best guitar picks will undoubtedly vary from player to player, but for that reason, we’ve put the Dunlop Tortex in the top spot.
 It’s hard not to get along with these picks.
 They might not be perfect for everyone but most players would easily get through a live set with one.
 They’re nice and grippy, sound great and glide over the strings easily – plus you’ve got plenty to choose from when it comes to gauges.